HungryHowies/wordpress/README.md

 sudo systemctl restart apache2
 ```

-##  Adjusting Apache’s Configuration to Allow for .htaccess Overrides and Rewrites
+##  Adjusting Apache’s Configuration to Allow for *.htaccess* Overrides and Rewrites

-To allow .htaccess files, you need to set the AllowOverride directive within a Directory block pointing to your document root.
+To allow *.htaccess* files, you need to set the *AllowOverride* directive within a "Directory" block pointing to your document root.
 Add the following content inside the VirtualHost block in your configuration file, making sure to use the correct web root directory:

 Edit file.